HOOOOOLOOOOOO…. what a weird name for a streaming service.

 Today, Hulu (free) as a standalone service plan no longer exists.
 You cannot watch anything for free on Hulu.

 In fact, they no longer refer to Hulu and Hulu Plus – it's all Plus.
 For the sake of this article, we'll still refer to Hulu Plus as a name because that's what most people are familiar with.
 You can no longer watch anything on Hulu without getting a subscription.

-Hulu Plus is currently $7.99 a month, making it slightly cheaper than Netflix ($10.99/mo for HD) and Amazon Prime ($99/year), and comes with a free trial.
-The $7.99 per month plan has limited commercials but if you want to skip commercials entirely, it's $11.99 a month.
+The base plan is $5.99 a month, making it cheaper than Netflix ($12.99/mo for High Definition) and Amazon Prime ($119/year), and comes with a free trial.
+The $5.99 per month plan has limited commercials but if you want to skip commercials entirely, it's $11.99 a month.

 If you want to watch anything on Hulu, you'll have to buy the subscription.

 They also offer add-on premium packages and you can add these to any plan: